 The counterfeit baron's enterprises resulted in little profit, and when he died in 1827, fellow legislators covered the cost of his burial.
 It wasn't until more than a century later that records in the Netherlands revealed his identity.

-More than 130 historic structures in Bastrop are listed in the National Register of Historic Places, with 31 displaying a Texas Medallion marker.
+More than 130 historic structures in Bastrop are listed in the National Register of Historic Places, with 31 displaying a Texas Medallion.
 Main Street is lined with century-old structures housing shops and restaurants.
 Bed-and-breakfast accommodations in historic buildings are available.

 Main Street and Fisherman's Park on the Colorado River offer picnicking, fishing and boating.
 The historic Iron Bridge has been converted to a park above the Colorado River.
-Bastrop has three 18-hole golf courses.
+For golfers, the city has three 18-hole courses.
 Horseback riding also is available.

 Arts & Culture

 These are photos of Bastrop.
 Explore more Texas To-Dos for inspiration for your next trip!

 Plan your Texas trip then take your Passport with you.